 Care at Home

-Receiving you care at Home is often referred to as Domiciliary Care.
-It is care provided in the home and is suited to those people who can retain their independence with some outside support.
+When you receive your care at home it is often referred to as Domiciliary Care.
+Care at Home is ideally suited to those people who want to retain their independence with some outside support.
 The care provided is usually help with a specific tasks, for example, help getting up and going to bed and/or help with bathing.

-Demand for this type of care is high and the situation is only likely to get worse as it is projected that nearly 40% of England’s population will be over 50 by 2029.
+Demand for care at home is high and the situation is only likely to get worse as it is projected that nearly 40% of England’s population will be over 50 by 2029.
 The good news is that the majority will be active and able to cope independently.
-However, as people age, many will become more dependent and need help from outside services to retain their independence.
+However, as people age, many will become more dependent and need this type of help from outside services to retain their independence.

-Domiciliary care is usually provided through the Local Authority Social Services, however, in the current economic climate, many people who need a little help are finding it increasingly difficult to get it.
+Care at home is usually provided through the Local Authority Social Services, however, in the current economic climate, many people who need a little help are finding it increasingly difficult to get it.
 This is because many authorities are not able to find the extra funding required to keep up with the growing need for care.
-It means that those whose care is assessed as 'low level' often find that their services are limited or non-existent until they need of a higher level of care and support.
+It means that those whose care is assessed as 'low level' often find that their services are limited or non-existent until they need a higher level of care and support.

 The need for care can happen at any time and can be triggered by an accident, such as a fall in the bathroom, or can happen over time such as when a person has a debilitating illness such as arthritis or dementia and finally cannot cope without help.

 When the need for care arises, your first step is to get an assessment of needs done by your local social services.
 The Single Assessment Process combines the assessment for local authority social services with one for health care and is the gateway to any services that may be available.
-This should be done for both the person you are caring for and yourself as the carer.
+This assessment should be done for both the person who needs the care and the person who is doing the caring.

-If you are a carer, you may be able to get assistance with caring for the person you're looking after.
+If you are providing care at home for someone, , you may be able to get assistance with your caring duties to give you some help.
 This could be from carers employed by the local authority or those engaged by the person you're caring for.
 There is no standard charging rate for domiciliary care and each Local Authority can set their own charging procedures, but in doing so, they must take account of the guidance under the 'Fairer Charging Policies' issued by the Department of Health.

 Equipment and facilities that can be installed in the home are also available and can help the person being looked after to be more independent.
 You can access to this equipment through social services by getting a community care assessment for the person you're looking after; (or an assessment under the Children Act, if the person you're looking after is a child).
 The Local Authority's website usually provides details on any sources of support such as adaptations, Disabled Facilities Grants and how to get a parking bay outside your home.

 If you look after someone with an illness or a disability, you may need to help them move around.
-It's essential that you know about safe moving and handling so you don't hurt yourself or them.
+When providing Care at Home, it's essential that you know about safe moving and handling so you don't hurt yourself or them.
 The most common injuries that carers experience are back injuries, which affect more than a million people in the UK.
 Injuring your back will limit your movement and your ability to care for someone.
 It could take a long time for you to recover.

 Lifting someone incorrectly can also damage fragile skin, cause shoulder and neck injuries, increase existing breathing difficulties or cause bruising or cuts.
 Your local authority may run training courses in manual handling and may provide you with equipment to make caring for someone safer and easier.
 Many charitable and independent carers' organisations can help you find training courses for moving and handling.